-We’re testing out the best external camera screens, monitors and recorders in this guide — the videography accessories you may not have known you needed.
-A must for any serious video rig, a dedicated monitor solves several problems at a stroke, and can potentially hugely expand your video options beyond what your camera is natively capable of.
+In this guide, we’re testing out the best external camera screens, monitors and recorders — the videography accessories you may not have known you needed.
+A must for any serious video rig, a dedicated monitor solves several problems at a stroke, and can potentially expand your video options far beyond your camera’s inherent abilities.

-Even when you look at the absolute best mirrorless cameras, best DSLRs or best video cameras, it’s a fact that the built-in screens are almost universally too small to see from any kind of distance.
-LCD screens are generally around 3 inches, sometimes a little more on high-end cameras, which also means it’s hard to display critical shooting settings with any clarity.
+Even when you look at the absolute best mirrorless cameras, best DSLRs or best video cameras, the built-in screens are generally too small to see from any kind of distance.
+LCD screens are generally around 3 inches, sometimes a little more on high-end cameras, which also makes it hard to display critical shooting settings clearly.
 They are also generally easily swamped by outdoor glare, and in some cases can’t be angled easily in all directions.

 With an external monitor, these problems go away.
 And what’s more, if you pick a monitor with recording capability, you’ll also potentially be able to record video at higher resolutions and frame rates than the camera otherwise offers.
 Here is our roundup of recommendations: what each one does and how it works.
 Products are grouped into families and brands to make it easier to compare the features of these camera monitors.
 We’ve also picked monitors with and without recording capabilities, to give you a range of options to choose from.